- Nutrition in leafy greens

 Lettuce wraps are a great substitute for regular wraps and tacos, particularly if you’re trying to watch your carb intake.
 Anything that you would put in a taco or wrap can go in a lettuce wrap.

-Use wide lettuce leaves such as Boston lettuce or hearts of Romaine for your wraps.
+Use wide lettuce leaves such as butter lettuce or hearts of Romaine for your wraps.